 - If waitlists are not available, check back to see if a seat may have become available due to a student withdrawal or due to a student being dropped for nonpayment of fees.

 Please Note: a student must have a registration appointment for the registration term to be able to register online using their MyCoastPortal.
-If a student has been away from the campus for two primary terms, they will need to apply to the college again to reinstate their active student status.
+If a student has not enrolled in classes for two primary terms (fall and spring semester), they will need to apply to the college again to reinstate their active student status.

 Priority Registration Policy